Assisted Living Resources

 Some services available can make your move a bit easier for everyone.

 Keeping in mind the move may be challenging for your loved one, anything you can do to soften the impact will pay dividends on the day of the move and throughout the transition.
-Assisted living facilities offer, or can recommend, specialized services to help the move.
+Assisted living facilities offer, or can recommend, specialized professional services to help prior to the move should you need additional support beyond the community.

 - Geriatric Care Manager: These licensed professionals can help identify care needs, develop a senior care plan, coordinate medical care among several providers, lead and guide difficult family conversations, and more.